lumeland/lume.land/docs/core/components.md

 - They are template engine agnostic.
 For example, you can create your components in JSX or JavaScript and use them in Nunjucks.
-- They generate not only the HTML code but also CSS and JavaScript code needed.
+- They can generate not only the HTML code but also CSS and JavaScript code needed.
 - They are available everywhere, no need to import them manually.
+- For module based components (like JavaScript, TypeScript, JSX or TSX), it's the only way to hot-reload components without stop and restart the local server.

 ## Create your own components

 Components are stored in the `_components` directory.
-You can change it in the [configuration file](../configuration/config-file.md).
+Like with `_data`, you can create `_components` directories in different sub-directories to make them available only to specific pages.
 To create a new component, just create a file in this directory with the name of your component and the extension of the template engine that you want to use.
 For example a component in Nunjucks that renders a button could be stored in `_components/button.njk`:

 ```html
 <button class="button">{{ text }}</button>
 ```

-This component is available in your layouts under the `comp` variable (this can be configured also).
+This component is available in your layouts under the `comp` variable (you can configure a different variable name in `_config.ts`).
 It's a global variable that contain all components.
 In our example, we can render the button component with the `comp.button()` function:

 ```html
 <h1>Welcome to my site.</h1>
 {{ comp.button({ text: "Login" }) | safe }}
 ```

-Note that the component accepts an object with the properties that we want to pass to the component.
+Note that the component accepts an object with the properties.
 This component is available in any other template engine.
 For example JavaScript:

 ```js
 export default function ({ comp }) {